The X-shooter Spectral Library (XSL): Data Release 3: Stellar parameters and radial velocities of M dwarfs

 The barycentric radial velocities, $cz$, are estimated separately in each of the three arms.
 The separate arm estimation is necessary because excess differences of $10\,\mathrm{km\,s^{-1}}$ between arms exist.
 While ULySS fitting provided stellar parameters for these stars, the underlying MILES library has a wavelength range limited to the XSL UVB and part of VIS.
 Hence, it cannot be used to determine the radial velocity of the NIR arm.
-We use ULySS solutions for UVB and VIS arms, and the Penalized PiXelFitting (pPXF) method \citep{Cappellari2004,Cappellari2017}, with the PHOENIX library as templates, for the NIR spectra.
-We use the following grid for the PHOENIX templates:\\ \begin{itemize} \item $T_\mathrm{eff} \in [2900, 3000, 3100, 3200, 3300, 3400]\,\mathrm{K}$ \item $\log g \in [4.0, 4.5, 5.0] \log(\mathrm{cm\,s^{-2}})$ \item $[\mathrm{Fe/H}] \in [0.0, 0.5]\,\mathrm{dex}$ \end{itemize}{}
+We used ULySS solutions for UVB and VIS arms and the Penalized PiXelFitting (pPXF) method \citep{Cappellari2004,Cappellari2017}, with the PHOENIX library as templates, for the NIR spectra.
+We used the following grid for the PHOENIX templates:\\ \mbox{$T_\mathrm{eff} \in [2900, 3000, 3100, 3200, 3300, 3400]\,\mathrm{K}$}, \mbox{$\log g \in [4.0, 4.5, 5.0] \log(\mathrm{cm\,s^{-2}})$} and \mbox{$[\mathrm{Fe} / \mathrm{H}]\in[0.0, 0.5]\,\mathrm{dex}$}.

 Using two methods to determine $cz$ allows us to estimate the uncertainty in the measurements by comparing pPXF values of VIS and UVB with those determined from ULySS fitting used in parameter estimation: the average difference is $0.5\,\mathrm{km\,s^{-1}}$ in UVB and $3\,\mathrm{km\,s^{-1}}$ in VIS.
 These values can be taken as representative of the uncertainties in the rest-frame wavelengths of the M dwarfs.